Brad-Davy/slurm_comunicator/README.md

 # SLURM Communicator

 ## Overview
 SLURM Communicator is a tool designed to facilitate communication with the SLURM workload manager.
-It provides an easy-to-use interface for submitting, monitoring, and managing jobs on a SLURM cluster.
+It provides an easy-to-use interface for monitoring the use of the cluster.

 ## Features
 - Determine how many cores are currently in use.